 Choose the Right File Type

-Ensure that your resume has the correct substance for an ATS.
-Additionally, ensure that the ATS can figure out that information and deliver it back in a readable form.
-Luckily, ATS-compliant resume formatting is basically the same as ATS-compliant resume formatting.
-Like humans, the ATS will read from top to bottom and left to right, so remember that as your format.
+Ensure that your resume is comprised of acceptable content in regards to the ATS standardized rules and regulations.
+Additionally, make sure the ATS can figure out that information and deliver it back in a readable form.
+Fortunately, the ATS compliant resume formatting works in a like manner as do manual resume parsing does.
+Note here that the ATS will read from top to bottom and left to right, just the way humans do.
 For example, your name and contact information should all be at the top.
 Whereas, your work history should begin with your latest or current position.
-This will ensure that you have a ATS compliant resume.
+This will ensure that you have an ATS Compliant Resume.

-There are three normal resume formats. i.e. a) chronological, b) combination, and c) functional.
-ATSs lean towards the initial two.
-Recruiter or HR professionals likewise incline toward chronological and combination formats.
+There are three most common resume formats.
+Chronology, combinations of skills, and functions are their defining parameters.
+ATS Compliant Resume scanners lean towards the first two factors.
+Likewise, recruiter or HR professionals incline toward chronological and combination formats.

 Avoid Fancy Formatting

 It might torment you to hear this.
-Yet you probably need to dispose of that expensive resume format or heavily designed custom resume.
-To check your resume for applicable keywords most ATSs will change the document to a text-only file.
-So, any fancy formatting will be of no use.
-The ATS will be unable to pull out the significant information as it cant understand designs.
-So it may overlook the experiences that qualify you for the work due to fancy formatting.
-Therefore, focus on making a ATS compliant resume that does not have fancy formatting.
+Yet, you most probably need to dispose off that expensive resume format or detailed designed custom resume.
+Most ATSs parse the resumes of applicants to search for certain keywords.
+For this, the system changes the resume to a mere text file.
+Therefore, any fancy formatting will bear no added value to a resume.
+The ATS will, consequently, be unable to pull out the significant information since most ATSs aren’t developed to process designs.
+As a result, it may overlook the experiences that might have the potential to qualify you for the work owing to the fancy formatting.
+Hence, the applicants should focus more on making a simple and precise ATS Compliant Resume and avoid unnecessary fancy formatting.

-Less common fonts: Use a universal font like Arial, Calibri, Helvetica, Times New Roman, or Cambria.
-Do not download new fonts as the ATS may never parse the resume.
+Avoid using Less common fonts.
+Apply some universal fonts like Arial, Calibri, Helvetica, Times New Roman, or Cambria.